BitFlippedCelt/le-resume/resume.md

 March 2022 - Present, Remote

+Led a transformative shift from reactive support to proactive, strategic infrastructure and security management, supporting Gala Games' growth through enhanced internal and external infrastructure and streamlined release workflows.

+Key Achievements:
-- Implemented and standardized DevOps best practices across the organization, resulting in significantly improved operational efficiency and platform stability.
+- Implemented and standardized DevOps best practices across the organization, significantly improving operational efficiency and platform stability.
-- Developed and executed a strategic roadmap to transition from ad-hoc operations to a structured, scalable infrastructure platform.
+- Developed and executed a strategic roadmap transitioning from ad-hoc operations to a structured, scalable infrastructure platform.
-- Spearheaded the implementation of a unified observability platform, enhancing system monitoring and troubleshooting capabilities.
+- Spearheaded initiatives encompassing:
+  1. Consistent deployment targets and workflows
+  2. Infrastructure-as-Code (IaC) for cloud and Kubernetes environments
+  3. Mature CI/CD processes integrated with GitOps methodologies
+  4. Consolidated observability on the DataDog platform
+  5. Enhanced organizational security posture
+  6. Development of a FinOps program to improve cloud spend visibility and management

 - Designed and implemented scalable Kubernetes-based solutions, leveraging Traefik Ingress and AWS integrations to optimize performance and resource management.
-- Established Infrastructure as Code (IaC) workflows, promoting a pattern-driven infrastructure mindset.
+- Led security enhancements including:
+  - Migration to Okta for improved identity and access management
+  - Overhaul of security operations and general security practices
-- Enhanced security through access control management and resource isolation, driving initiatives to improve overall security posture.
+  - Implementation of access control management and resource isolation

-- Led cross-functional efforts to implement Okta as the unified authentication solution, ensuring seamless integration and adoption.
-- Onboarded and integrated Finout, a FinOps maturity tool, to improve cloud spend visibility and management across the organization.
+- Onboarded and integrated Finout, a FinOps maturity tool, improving cloud spend visibility and management.
-- Actively contributed as both a team leader and individual contributor, balancing hands-on technology involvement with strategic guidance.
+- Actively contributed as both team leader and individual contributor, balancing hands-on technology involvement with strategic guidance.
 - Transformed a young operations team into a mature, reliable infrastructure platform organization.

+Outcomes:
+- Decreased mean time to resolution (MTTR) for operational issues
+- Increased engineering delivery velocity through improved operational visibility
+- Enhanced deployment reliability and system scalability
+- Strengthened overall security hygiene across the organization
+- Enabled the engineering organization to focus on innovation rather than operational concerns

-- Launched and supported numerous successful projects, including:
+## Launched and supported numerous successful projects, including:
-  - A Telegram-based game that acquired over 1 million users within 4 weeks of launch, validating the scalability and robustness of the infrastructure platform.
+  - A Telegram-based game acquiring over 1 million users within 4 weeks of launch, validating the scalability and robustness of the infrastructure platform.
   - Film and Music platforms launches.
-  - Designed DNS and TLS strategies for decentralized content delivery across the node network, in close collaboration with the development team.
+  - DNS and TLS strategies for decentralized content delivery across the node network, in close collaboration with the development team.
-  - Supported various 1st and 3rd party game launches.
+  - Support for various 1st and 3rd party game launches.
-  - Developed product and environment ecosystems to reduce blast radius and increase security.
+  - Development of product and environment ecosystems to reduce blast radius and increase security.
+  - Supported deployment of Gala Chain, Gala's Layer 1 blockchain.

-**Technologies used:** Kubernetes, Traefik, AWS, FluxCD, Gitlab, DataDog, Okta, Finout, Python, Rust, Go, NodeJS
+**Technologies used:** Kubernetes, Traefik, AWS, FluxCD, Gitlab, DataDog, Okta, Finout, Python, Rust, Go, NodeJS, Terraform, Helm

 ### Discord Based Adventure Game - Full Stack Founder